K0B4KS/ADVulnbuster/README.md

 Show-scriptForm -Form $form

-In this example, we use the GUIModule.psm1 module to create a form with a username text box, an additional information text box, and buttons for resetting the password and canceling the operation.
-The `Reset-UserPassword` function is called when the "Reset Password" button is clicked, and it uses the `Generate-SecurePassword` function to create a new secure password.
+# Example code using GUIModule.psm1
 You can use and customize the functions provided by the GUIModule.psm1 module to create a variety of GUI forms and elements to suit your specific requirements.

-## License
+License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

-## Contact
+Contact

-For questions or comments about the GUIModule.psm1 module, please contact [Your Name](mailto:your.email@example.com).
+For questions or comments about the GUIModule.psm1 module, please contact Your Name.